 To get an overall description of the types of data already available in the database, please download the file “The BIA International Database Data Overview”.

-At present, the database contains 274,105 measures from individuals ranging from 11 months to 102 years, along with additional data on these participants.
-A list of published papers and/or approved analyses will be continuously added to the website.
+At present, the database contains ~300,000 measures from individuals ranging from 11 months to 102 years, along with additional data on these participants (see statistics below).

 Step 6: Data access.